yanivyacoby/a-guide-to-your-phd/guide.md

 > **We compiled a list of questions** we hope will be useful for you to think about in order to better tailor your communication to you advisor / group meeting style:
 * What do kind of feedback do you need? (what questions do you have? where are you stuck? what is the next experiment to try?) and what do you need to tell your advisor to solicit this kind of feedback?
-* What does your advisor need to hear about the project so they can help stir the project in the directions needed for their constraints (grand funding, collaboration agreements, personal interests, etc.)?
+* What does your advisor need to hear about the project so they can help steer the project in the directions needed for their constraints (grant funding, collaboration agreements, personal interests, etc.)?
 * Does your advisor remember exactly what you agreed on in the last meeting? or do they need a quick summary of the state of the project and what was agreed upon the previous meeting?
 * Are there others in the meeting who do not work on your project?
 What kind of feedback do you need from them?
 What do they need from you to feel included in the conversation?
-* How much time to you get to present for?
+* How much time do you get to present for?

 Problems in communication may results in a frustrated advisor (who may even think you don’t know what you’re doing, or that you’re not working hard!).
 They may also result in lack of useful feedback (and thus a frustrating / stagnant project).

+> **Tips for effective communication.**
-> **Here are some tips** we hope will be useful to you, whether it be for an hour-long presentation at your lab's group presentation, or for a quick 5-minute project update:
+We hope that some combination of the following tips will be useful to you, whether it be for an hour-long presentation at your lab's group presentation, or for a quick 5-minute project update:
-* Ask your advisor and peers for feedback your presentation (even if its only a quick 5-min project update).
+* Ask your advisor and peers for feedback on your presentation (even if its only a quick 5-min project update).
 Especially given time constraints, this can help you get the most out of your advisor and lab-mates.
 * Summarize where you left off last meeting (ex. what hypotheses you were thinking about).
 Given these hypotheses, summarize what you agreed to do prior to this meeting.
 Lastly, give update -- make sure to synthesize the high-level conclusions (don’t just brain dump a bunch of figures and facts from your experiments).
 Lastly, propose a set of next steps and discuss.
 * Before the end of the meeting, agree on the next steps to pursue together (that way you know exactly what your advisor expects from you and you can make sure you didn't spent a bunch of time working on something that isn't useful).
 Alternatively/additionally, after the meeting you can summarize the meeting and conclusions in email/slack.
 * Find an organizational method to keep track of discussion in the meetings.